SETU667/AMAZON-CLONE/README.md

-# this is amzon clone
+# THIS IS AMAZON CLONE